Everybody needs a One -on -One

 - Surprise the World

 - Use this book to encourage both of you to live on mission in your world.

 - Use this study as a way to learn and practice Christianty 101.

 - Look through the list and determine which ones you should ask and be asked.

-- Use this as a took to see where you and your 1:1 are currently, what might be your next steps, and then to celebrate progress.
+- Use this as a tool to see where you and your 1:1 are currently, what might be your next steps, and then to celebrate progress.